-Table 8 sets forth the average residential and overall average rate increases enacted by the District for the five Fiscal Years 2021 through 2025, and the proposed average residential and overall rate increases for Fiscal Years 2026 and 2027, which are expected to be considered for adoption by the Board on June 10, 2025, along with the District's proposed biennial budget for Fiscal Years 2026 and 2027.
+Table 10 sets forth the average residential and overall average rate increases enacted by the District for the five Fiscal Years 2021 through 2025, and the proposed overall average rate increases for Fiscal Years 2026 and 2027, which are expected to be considered for adoption by the Board on June 10, 2025, along with the District's proposed biennial budget for Fiscal Years 2026 and 2027.
 No assurance can be given that the proposed rate increases for Fiscal Years 2026 and 2027 will be approved at the proposed levels.